molefrog/wouter/README.md

 );
 ```

-**Note:** _the base path feature is only supported by the default `pushState` and `staticLocation` hooks.
-If you're
+**Note:** _the base path feature is only supported by the default browser History API location hook
-implementing your own location hook, you'll need to add base path support yourself._
+(the one exported from `"wouter/use-location"`).
+If you're implementing your own location hook,
+you'll need to add base path support yourself._

 ### How do I make a default route?